Join DORA’s Steering Committee: Global Call for Members

 Why join the Steering Committee?

 The Steering Committee provides leadership for DORA’s mission and vision, as outlined in our governance procedures.
-Members play a vital role in guiding our strategy and supporting the global community of signatories.
+Members play a vital role in guiding our strategy and supporting our global community.
 As a Steering Committee member, you will:

 This is a unique opportunity to contribute to meaningful change in research culture, while amplifying perspectives from underrepresented regions you get to meet at our community.